16 June 2026

 Banks of the lake

-There is a shorter hike (Canyon Overlook Trail) that offers views of a mile-long gorge formed by a small stream and durable limestone cliffs.
-Ty and I walked this one, but it was hard to tell if we were on the right trail.
+There is a shorter hike (Canyon Overlook Trail) that offers views of the mile-long gorge formed by Rocky Gap Run and the limestone cliffs.
+Ty and I walked this one, but it was hard to tell if we were on the right path.
 We did an out-and-back.
 There was also a loop trail.
-We didn't see down inside the gorge.
-We just saw trees, but it was still scenic.
+We didn't see down inside the gorge (did we miss something?).
+Trees obstructed the view, but it was still scenic.
+You could see the gorge near the dam; hence, the picture.

 Gorge